Swifterhtmler/Rikrary-JS-library/README.md

 ```

-<h2>Documentation about how to use rikrary can be found in "Documentation" folder in a readme</h2>
+<h2>Documentation about how to use rikrary can be found in "Documentation" folder in the project git repositary</h2>